hirosystems/docs/docs/clarinet/feature-guides/chainhooks.md

 - correctness

-Due to the fact that blockcahins can be forked, transactions can be discarded, and transactions can be added to a distinctly separate fork, ensuring correctness is a challenge.
+Due to the fact that blockchains can be forked, transactions can be discarded, and transactions can be added to a distinctly separate fork, ensuring correctness can be a challenge.
 There are many different ways you can end up with a state slightly differing from the canonical state, which is why correctness is an inherent limitation of chainhooks.

 ## Using Chainhoolks